tecolicom/App-ansifold/README.md

               ^^^  ^^

-Unlike [cut(1)](http://man.he.net/man1/cut)'s **-c** option, parameter number is taken as screen width of the terminal, rather than number of logical characters.
+Unlike [cut(1)](http://man.he.net/man1/cut)'s **-c** option, parameter number is taken as screen columns of the terminal, rather than number of logical characters.

 # BUGS